These Are the Best Luggage Styles for Spring

-Whether it’s a big trip overseas or a quick weekend to a music festival, it’s about that time of year to look at your luggage and make sure it’s ready for the adventure.
-To help you out, we’ve considered 10 essential bag types and some newer models should you find yourself in need of an update.
+Whether it's a big trip overseas or a quick weekend to a music festival, it's time to look at your luggage and make sure it's ready for the adventure.
+To help you out, we've considered 10 essential bag types (and some newer models) should you find yourself in need of an update.

 Photo By: Cotopaxi

 Photo By: Eagle Creek